 Application Deadline: February 15th of each year (refer to the D & D Digital and DICAS websites for their deadlines).

 The Tulane pre-select applicant must bring / email / mail a complete application packet to the Tulane Dietetic Internship Director between November 1 and January 1 (application forms, 3 recommendation letters, personal statement, DPD verification statement, and transcripts).
+These can be earlier in fall semester if application is ready.
 The applicant will be notified on or before February 1 confirming their acceptance or rejection into the Tulane DI program through the pre-selection process.
 The remaining number of positions will be filled through the partner schools and the D & D Digital computer matching process.